 Comcast is one of the biggest pay-TV providers in the US with some 30 million subscribers to its cable systems.
 Its broadband internet service has about 25 million subscribers, video has about 21 million subscribers, and its voice service has about 10.2 million customers.
 On the content side, the company owns NBCUniversal, including the NBC TV network and movie studios Universal Pictures and DreamWorks Animation.
 Cable channels CNBC, MSNBC, and the USA Network are also under the Comcast tent.
-Other Comcast properties include the Universal Studios theme parks and Telemundo, a leading Spanish-language TV network in the US.
-In 2018, Comcast expanded to Europe with its $39 billion acquisition of Sky, a UK-based telecommunications and media provider.
+Other Comcast properties include the Universal Studios theme parks and Telemundo, a leading Spanish-language TV network.
+In 2018, Comcast bought Sky, a UK-based telecommunications and media provider.

 Comcast operates three primary businesses: Comcast Cable (Cable Communication), NBCUniversal (Cable Networks, Broadcast Television, Filmed Entertainment and Theme Parks), and Sky.

 The cable business, accounting for more than half of revenue, offers internet, video, voice, and security and automation services in the US under the Xfinity brand.

 NBCUniversal operates four business segments: Cable Networks, around 10% of revenue, which provides entertainment, news and information, and sports content as well as regional sports and news networks; Broadcast Television, nearly 10% of revenue, consists primarily of the NBC and Telemundo broadcast networks; Filmed Entertainment, about 5% of revenue, owns Universal Pictures, which makes and distributes movies; and NBCUniversal's Theme Parks, also 5% of revenue, consists primarily of Universal theme parks in Orlando, Florida; Hollywood, California; and Osaka, Japan.